mahmoud-emad/hosty/README.md

 ## Status

-Hosty is currently a small learning project written in Go.
+Hosty is currently a small learning project written in Go, built to learn how CLI applications, configuration, networking concepts, and process execution work in practice.